lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A Rule does not describe how the compressor parses a packet header to find and identify each field (e.g. the IPv6 Source Address, the UDP Destination Port or a CoAP URI path option).
-It is assumed that there is a protocol parser somewhere alongside SCHC that is able to identify and label with a Field ID all fields encountered in the headers to be compressed, even in the presence of nested protocols.
+It is assumed that there is a protocol parser somewhere alongside SCHC that is able to identify all the fields encountered in the headers to be compressed, and to label them with a Field ID.
-Rules only describe the compression/decompression behavior for each header field.
+Rules only describe the compression/decompression behavior for each header field, after it has been identified.
-The header fields must have been identified by the compressor prior to testing for a Rule match.

 In a Rule, the Field Descriptions are listed in the order in which the fields appear in the packet header.
 The Field Descriptions describe the header fields with the following entries:

 * Field ID (FID) designates a protocol and field (e.g. UDP Destination Port), unambiguously among all protocols that a SCHC compressor processes.
+In the presence of protocol nesting, the Field ID also identifies the nesting.

 * Field Length (FL) represents the length of the field.
 It can be either a fixed value (in bits) if the length is known when the Rule is created or a type if the length is variable.
 The length of a header field is defined by its own protocol specification (e.g. IPv6 or UDP).
 If the length is variable, the type defines the process to compute the length and its unit (bits, bytes...).